ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Detailed Design of ChinaTravel

 \subsection{Query Synthesis}

 We designed common travel information (origin, destination, days, number of people) and logical constraints based on the nature of travel tasks.
 To facilitate scalable queries for ChinaTravel, we randomly constructed query skeletons from the aforementioned information and used advanced LLMs to generate natural language queries from these skeletons.
 In practice, we provide the LLMs with more intuitive hard logic constraints to ensure the LLMs do not make mistakes and use a Python script to convert it after generating the query.
 The automatically generated data is categorized into two difficulty levels: In the \textit{Easy} level, user inputs encompass a single logical requirement, sourced from categories such as transportation, restaurants, attractions, and accommodations.
 In the \textit{Medium} level, user inputs involve 2 to 5 logical requirements, introducing more complex constraints.
 During the generation, we encourage the LLMs to provide varied and human-like expressions, necessitating a deeper understanding and processing to accurately interpret and fulfill the user's needs.
-For instance, the logical requirement "taste Beijing cuisine" could correspond to the natural language query: "Try local food in Beijing."
+For instance, the logical requirement ``taste Beijing cuisine" could correspond to the natural language query: ``Try local food in Beijing."
 We utilize prompt engineering to guide LLMs in refining natural language expressions to facilitate automated generation.
 One of the prompts is shown in Figure \ref{fig_data_generation_prompt}.
 Several examples of generated data is in Figure \ref{fig_data_example}.
 As a result, we obtain the synthetic queries across diverse travel requirements, including 28 restaurant types, 23 attraction types, 29 hotel features, and more than 130 specific POIs.